ribeirorod/imacheater/cheat/git-cheat.md

  #-q - silence ssh-keygen; -N '' - empty (without) passphrase, you can assign one if you want
 ```

-4. Copy the content of the file id_rsa.pub, use the following command to output it:
+4. Copy the content of the file id_rsa.pub, use the following command to output it:npm run

 ```
 cat ~/.ssh/github/id_rsa.pub
 ```